state-less/react-server-docs-md/src/pages/Installation.md

 That's all.
 Make sure the backend react server **is running** and click the button.

+For a quick peek at how code written with React Server looks like, visit this [page](/code)

-We have a few Demo applications you take a look at to see what you can build with React Server.
+We also have a few demo applications.
+Feel free to take a look at them, to see what you can build with React Server.

 - [Lists](https://lists.state-less.cloud/welcome) - a minimal Todo List application.
 - [JavaScript Forum](https://javascript.forum) - a forum around JavaScript.